Lavender

 fending off Ferris wheel glow

-when you care to ever say hello.
+when you care to say hello,

-Because when carnivals and carousels
+because when carnivals and carousels

 get caught up your hair as well,

-The fairest of the fair will tell—
+The fairest of the fair, daretell,

-For every day new traits appear.
+Yes, every day new traits appear.

 So if you’re running late, it’s clear